-- Expanded resident lounge: New space and computers - with moderate remodeling - were completed in 2020-2021.
+- Optimized resident lounge: New space and computers - with moderate remodeling - were completed in 2020-2021.
 The two-sided lounge includes work stations that are spaced apart for pandemic safety, as well as space for a USB kiosk to save presentations on a thumb drive to take to a conference, for example.
 Individual lockers remain in adjacent dedicated space.

 - De-escalation training: All Hurley staff - including resident physicians, fellows, faculty and staff - are assigned to de-escalation training, designed to help defuse intense situations, preventing high-stress situations.

 - Wellness activities: Resident wellness is a focus of 3 or more educational / enrichment activities each year, with an institution-wide committee and a GME-wide committee helping to assess the clinical learning environment and to address the culture of wellness.
 This is part of the institution’s emphasis on wellness - which already includes free 24/7 access to on-site fitness areas, relaxation rooms, health classes and health program incentives.